Types of treatment for oesophageal cancer

-Radiotherapy is painless to have, although it may make your throat sore as the course of treatment goes on.
+Radiotherapy itself is painless to have, but it can make your throat very sore as the course of treatment goes on.
 It is usual to have this treatment as an outpatient.
 The length of your course of radiotherapy treatment will depend on the size and type of oesophageal cancer you have.
 You usually have treatment for a few minutes every day, over a few weeks.

 Sometimes radiotherapy is given from inside the body.
 This is known as internal radiotherapy or brachytherapy.
 For oesophageal cancer, this means having a radioactive source put down your throat and into the food pipe.
 The doctor may use a flexible tube known as an endoscope to get the radioactive source in the right place.
 You are most likely to have this treatment if you have an advanced cancer that is making it difficult to swallow.

 Biological therapy is not often used.
-But if the tumour is in the area where the oesophagus joins the stomach (oesophago gastric junction), doctors sometimes use a biological therapy drug called trastuzumab (Herceptin).
+But if the tumour is in the area where the oesophagus joins the stomach (oesophago gastric junction), doctors sometimes use a biological therapy drug called trastuzumab (Herceptin) with chemotherapy.

 There is information about biological therapy for oesophageal cancer in this section.

 If the cancer is blocking your oesophagus and making it difficult to swallow, you may need treatment to clear the blockage.
-Sometimes laser treatment is used to burn away the tumour.
+Sometimes doctors use laser treatment to burn away the tumour.
 Or you may have a tube called a stent put in to allow food and drink to pass through.
 There is detailed information about laser treatment and stents in this section.

 Even if your oesophageal cancer cannot be cured, your doctor may still offer you treatment with chemotherapy or radiotherapy to relieve symptoms and give you a good quality of life for as long as possible.

-RFA may also be used after EMR for a very early stage oesophageal cancer.
+Doctors may also use radio frequency ablation after EMR for a very early stage oesophageal cancer.